 Ready to start learning?
 Awesome!

-When it comes to finding a good Computer Science course for beginners, you want to start with the very basics.
+When it comes to finding a good computer science course for beginners, you want to start with the very basics.

-Computer Science 101 (Udemy)
+Computer Science 101

-All in all, understanding the basics of Computer Science is super helpful for anyone interested in learning to code.
-When you’re taking your first online coding course, you need to know what’s happening under the hood of your computer.
-Your programs need to be designed well so that they run fast on any device.
+When you start your first online coding course, you need to know what’s happening under the hood.
+You need to know to build your computer programs well so that they run fast on any device.

-With the learning resources listed above, you can get a quick introduction to Computer Science.
+With the learning resources listed above, you can get a quick introduction to computer science.
 And even if it seems irrelevant at this point, it’s worth your time to get a basic understanding of it at this point.

 Again, the guide is packed with heaps of helpful tips for helping you save time and achieve your coding goals faster.
 After all, if you want to start a career in tech, it only makes sense to pick a language with lucrative career opportunities, right?

-Without further ado, let’s head over to the next part to find out which programming language to learn!
+Head over to the next part to find out which programming language to learn!